jorio/Bugdom/CHEATS.md

 Also, you can pause the game then press `<` or `>` to adjust the camera to prepare cool screenshots.

-## During Pangea splash screen
+## During copyright screen

-**While the Pangea logo is shown after the game starts up**, you can trigger the following debug features:
+**While the copyright screen is shown after the game starts up**, you can trigger the following debug features:

 - Hold down F2 and press Space to show the Save and Load screens.